 Third-Party Standards: Promotes credible third-party standards for safer products

-Requires credible third-party safer chemicals certification (see glossary for examples) in every relevant category of retailer private- label products and/or packaging going beyond regulatory compliance.
+The retailer requires certification to credible third-party safer chemicals standards (see glossary for examples) in every relevant category of retailer private-label products or packaging going beyond regulatory compliance.

 Joint Announcement: Public commitment demonstrated through joint announcement

-Participated in a joint public announcement with Mind the Store, Campaign for Healthier Solutions, the Getting Ready for Baby campaign, or Environmental Defence Canada.
+The retailer participated in a joint public announcement in the last two years (since November 2017) with Mind the Store, Campaign for Healthier Solutions, the Getting Ready for Baby campaign, or Environmental Defence Canada.

 Continuous Improvement: Shows continuous improvement by steadily expanding safer chemicals policy

-Has demonstrated significant improvement on a consistent basis over the long-term in restricting chemicals of high concern.
+The retailer has demonstrated significant improvement on a consistent basis over the long term in restricting chemicals of high concern (CHCs) going beyond regulatory compliance.

 Safer Products: Program to promote safer products in stores and/or on website